-Common sense and available facts must be used by management and employees to determine whether a statement or action constitutes a serious threat.
-The degree of seriousness will dictate the specific course of action required under this policy.
+Common Sensesense and available facts must be used by supervisors management and employees to determine whether a statement or action actually involves constitutes a serious threat.
+All serious threats shall be considered as potentially dangerous and shall be reported by employees and/or supervisory personnel through the chain of command The degree of seriousness will dictate the specific course of action required under this policy.